Parole records reveal Saskatchewan suspect's brutal story

 The parole papers paint a picture of a man who struggled with drug and alcohol use in late childhood and note that Miles Sanderson started using cocaine at 14.

-“Your regular use of cocaine, marijuana and hard alcohol will make you ‘crazy’ and easily angered when drunk, but when sober you will be a different person,” the parole papers say.
+“You… said that your regular use of cocaine, marijuana and hard alcohol would drive you crazy and that you were easily angered when drunk, but you are a different person when sober,” the parole papers say.

-The documents provide details of specific moments of rage, including a 2017 incident in which he broke into an ex-girlfriend’s house while talking about the gang and punched a hole in the bathroom door where children were hiding in the tub for protection.
+The documents provide details of specific moments of rage, including a 2017 incident in which Sanderson broke into an ex-girlfriend’s house talking about the gang and punched a hole in the bathroom door where children were hiding in the tub for protection.

 Leaving the house, Sanderson threw a cement block at the windshield of the woman’s car.
 A few days later, documents say that Sanderson threatened to kill a record store employee and then burn down his parents’ house.